Terren Jones

-Terren Jones (born November 19, 1991) is an American football offensive tackle who is currently a free agent.
-He played college football at Alabama State University and attended Choctawhatchee High School in Fort Walton Beach, Florida.
-He has been a member of the Atlanta Falcons, Washington Redskins, Baltimore Ravens, Tennessee Titans, Buffalo Bills, and Tampa Bay Buccaneers of the National Football League.
+Terren Jones (born November 19, 1991) is an American former professional football offensive tackle.
+He played college football at Alabama State University.
+He was a member of the Atlanta Falcons, Washington Redskins, Baltimore Ravens, Tennessee Titans, Buffalo Bills, and Tampa Bay Buccaneers of the National Football League (NFL).

+Early life

+Jones attended Choctawhatchee High School in Fort Walton Beach, Florida.

 College career

 Jones played for the Alabama State Hornets from 2009 to 2012.
 He was named 2010 Second-team All-SWAC, 2011 First-team All-SWAC, College Sporting News Division I Black College All-American, Boxtorow Honorable Mention All-American, 2012 First-team All-SWAC, and 2012 AFCA All-American.

 Professional career

-Atlanta Falcons

-Jones signed with the Atlanta Falcons in April 2013 after going undrafted in the 2013 NFL Draft.
+Jones signed with the Atlanta Falcons in April 2013 after going undrafted in the 2013 NFL draft.
 He was released by the Falcons on September 3 and signed to the team's practice squad on September 5, 2013.
 He was promoted to the active roster on November 28, 2013.
-He was released by the Falcons on August 30, 2014 and signed to the team's practice squad on August 31, 2014.
+Jones was released by the Falcons on August 30, 2014 and signed to the team's practice squad on August 31, 2014.
 He was released by the Falcons on September 23, 2014.